GROW Model for Coaching: A Teacher's Guide

 In the Goals stage, strategies such as goal setting, visioning, and creating SMART (Specific, Measurable, Achievable, Relevant, Time-bound) goals can be employed.
 By setting clear and specific goals, individuals are able to focus their efforts and maintain engagement throughout the coaching process.

 When facilitating goal-setting conversations, ensure goals are student-owned rather than imposed.
 Ask open questions like "What would success look like to you?" or "How will you know you've achieved this?"
 This approach creates intrinsic motivation and personal accountability.
-Additionally, effective educational goals should stretch students appropriately, sitting in what Vygotsky termed the zone of proximal development, challenging enough to promote growth yet achievable with support.
+Additionally, effective educational goals should stretch students appropriately, sitting in what Vygotskytermed the zone of proximal development, challenging enough to promote growth yet achievable with support.

 In practice, encourage students to articulate both outcome goals and process goals.
 Whilst "achieving a B grade in my history essay" provides clear direction, pairing it with "I will spend 30 minutes researching primary sources each evening" creates actionable steps.
-This dual approach ensures students understand both their destination and their journey, establishing a solid foundation for the remaining stages of the GROW framework.
+This dual approach ensures students understand both their destination and their process, establishing a solid foundation for the remaining stages of the GROW framework.

 Effective reality exploration involves asking specific, non-judgmental questions that encourage self-reflection rather than defensive responses.
 Questions such as "What have you tried so far?" or "How do others see this situation?" help students examine their circumstances from multiple perspectives.
 Tim Gallwey's work on performance coaching emphasises that awareness precedes change, making this honest self-assessment essential for meaningful progress in educational settings.